timav2403/Detecting-Abnormalities-in-Chest-X-rays/README.md

 ## Exploratory Data Analysis
 I started by accessing images from the trainset folder to view 10 random images.
 Figure 1 shows normal chest x-rays, figure 1.1 shows pneumonia chest x-rays, and figure 1.2 shows pulmonary x-rays.

+Once I have seen samples of my images, I created bar plots to view the number of images in each folder.
+Figure 2 provides the total training images by type and figure 2.1 shows the total testing images by type.

 Figure 1.
 ![image](https://user-images.githubusercontent.com/43620431/56870567-4eeb5f00-69c6-11e9-9358-73bfdbd5b0d2.png)